S3-working-group/s3-practical-guide/src/meeting-practices/meeting-evaluation.md

 ![right,fit](img/meetings/evaluate-interactions.png)

-At the end of each meeting or workshop, take the time to evaluate your interactions and learn what can be improved.
+Take time at the end of each meeting or workshop to reflect on your interactions, celebrate successes and learn how to improved.

 * before the closing round
 * reserve 5 minutes for 1 hour, and 15 minutes for a full-day workshop
-* record the results in the logbook
+* record the results
-* proposals for improvements are implemented by facilitator and meeting host, or added to the governance backlog
 * short formats:
     * more of/less of/start/stop/keep
-    * positive/negative/suggested improvements
+    * positive/critical/suggested improvements

 ---